eventnetusa/eventnet/src/_work/silk-milk.md

   * **1.4M+ impressions**
 content_section:
   - text_block_markdown: >-
-      Silk Milk and Cactus Denver partnered with EventNetUSA to introduce the Silk On-The-Go Almond and Cashew Milk product to strategic markets through aggressive one-on-one sampling focused on the female target.
+      Silk Milk and Cactus Denver partnered with EventNetUSA to introduce Silk On-The-Go Almond and Cashew Milk to strategic markets through aggressive one-on-one sampling focused on the female target.